Are you looking for updates made to the California automobile window tint law that went into effect in 2023?

-The California statue governing window tinting is Vehicle Code 26708.
-It prohibits owners and drivers of automobiles from putting materials or objects on the windshield, side or rear windows that obstructs the driver’s view.
-When it comes to windshield and driver side window tint California police officers are pretty strict in their enforcement of the tinting statute.
+The California statute governing window tinting is Vehicle Code 26708.
+It prohibits owners and drivers of automobiles from putting materials or objects on the windshield, side, or rear windows that obstruct the driver’s view.
+When it comes to windshield and driver-side window tint California police officers are pretty strict in their enforcement of the tinting statute.
 Vehicles are not allowed to have stickers or other decorations on their front side windows.
-The law states torn, bubbled, or worn window tint film that can obstruct the driver’s view is forbidden and must be repaired or removed.
+The law states that torn, bubbled, or worn window tint film that can obstruct the driver’s view is forbidden and must be repaired or removed.

 Penalties For Non-Compliance